StatisticsNZ/R/README.md

 # Welcome to Stats NZ's R Repository

-A collection of R packages produced by Stats NZ and contributors.
+A collection of R packages and code produced by Stats NZ and contributors.

 ## Packages for Demographic Estimation and Forecasting

-A set of packages for demographic estimation and forecasting consisting of:

 + [**`classconc`**](https://github.com/StatisticsNZ/classconc) Functions and data structures for working with concordances between statistical classifications.
 + [**`dembase`**](https://github.com/StatisticsNZ/dembase) General-purpose tools for demographic analysis, broadly defined.
 Includes facilities for data manipulation, multistate models, projections, and plotting.
 Uses S4 classes and methods.